zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[TencentCloud / tencentcloud-sdk-java](https://github.com/TencentCloud/tencentcloud-sdk-java) - Tencent Cloud API 3.0 SDK for Java
 ## Python

+* 【2024-05-08】[NVlabs / RADIO](https://github.com/NVlabs/RADIO) - Official repository for "AM-RADIO: Reduce All Domains Into One"
+* 【2024-05-08】[dmunozv04 / iSponsorBlockTV](https://github.com/dmunozv04/iSponsorBlockTV) - SponsorBlock client for all YouTube TV clients.
+* 【2024-05-08】[RevoltSecurities / Subdominator](https://github.com/RevoltSecurities/Subdominator) - SubDominator helps you discover subdomains associated with a target domain efficiently and with minimal impact for your Bug Bounty
 * 【2024-05-07】[judahpaul16 / gpt-home](https://github.com/judahpaul16/gpt-home) - ChatGPT at home!
 Basically a better Google Nest Hub or Amazon Alexa home assistant.
 Built on the Raspberry Pi using the OpenAI API.
 * 【2024-05-07】[Efficient-Large-Model / VILA](https://github.com/Efficient-Large-Model/VILA) - VILA - a multi-image visual language model with training, inference and evaluation recipe, deployable from cloud to edge (Jetson Orin and laptops)
 * 【2024-05-06】[eureka-research / DrEureka](https://github.com/eureka-research/DrEureka) -